-What Income or Social Benefit Details Must a Tenant Provide to a Landlord?
+Must a Tenant Disclose Income or Social Benefits Details to a Landlord?

 Although a Tenant Is Without a Duty to Provide Income Details or Social Benefit Details to a Landlord, Where a Tenant Chooses to Provide Details Regarding Financial Status to a Landlord the Details Must Be True.